 - Promoting a flexible and strong scar

-Despite this, many of these benefits have not been fully investigated and / or proven.2
+Despite this, many of these benefits have not been fully investigated and/or proven.

-Research has indicated that after about 5 days following an injury, a scaffolding or frame work of tissue is laid down randomly as a bridge over the damaged tissue.3 Initially, these fibres are fragile and easily broken if too much tension or stress is applied.
+Research has indicated that after about 5 days following an injury, a scaffolding or framework of tissue is laid down randomly as a bridge over the damaged tissue.
+Initially, these fibers are fragile and easily broken if too much tension or stress is applied.

-As the laying down of fibres tends to peak at about 3 weeks, these fibres become progressively more durable and mature.
-This means that applying tension to the healing tissue becomes progressively more important to align the fibres along the lines of force and ensure a strong and functional repair.4
+As the laying down of fibers tends to peak at about 3 weeks, these fibers become progressively more durable and mature.
+This means that applying tension to the healing tissue becomes progressively more important to align the fibers along the lines of force and ensure a strong and functional repair.

 Stretching, if applied before this phase of healing, may have a number of detrimental effects.
 These include:

-- Re-injuring the healing tissue (overstretch strain) by tearing the new, fragile tissue repair;5
+- Re-injuring the healing tissue (overstretch strain) by tearing the new, fragile tissue repair

-- Weakening tissue (overstretch weakness), making it more susceptible to re-injury;5
+- Weakening tissue (overstretch weakness), making it more susceptible to re-injury

-- Degrading the quality of tissue repair by impeding the nerve supply into the new tissue.7
+- Degrading the quality of tissue repair by impeding the nerve supply into the new tissue.

 In our experience at Bodywise Health, people will often state that they feel better for a short time following stretching.
 However, on closer questioning and analysis, it is often evident that over the longer term, the improvement in their condition has stalled.

-Immediately following a soft tissue injury, ice and immobilisation should applied for the first few days following injury.9 Immobilisation enables a tissue framework to form across the injured tissue, knitting the damaged ends together and increasing the strength of the healing tissue so it can withstand greater muscle pulling (tension).9,11
+Immediately following a soft tissue injury, ice and immobilization should be applied for the first few days following injury.9 Immobilisation enables a tissue framework to form across the injured tissue, knitting the damaged ends together and increasing the strength of the healing tissue so it can withstand greater muscle pulling (tension).

 However, care must be taken when moving an injured tissue.
-Probably the number one cause why people dont get better from injury or dont get better as quickly as they should, is because they re-injure the damaged tissue.
-In the early stages, any movement must therefore be pain free and feel almost too easy.
-Progression in movement must only take place, after it has been established how much movement is safe for the injured tissue.
+Probably the number one cause why people don’t get better from injury or don’t get better as quickly as they should is because they re-injure the damaged tissue.
+In the early stages, any movement must, therefore, be pain-free and feel almost too easy.
+Progression in the movement must only take place after it has been established how much movement is safe for the injured tissue.

-At about the 2 week mark, contracting the overlying stabilising muscles in the position of maximum comfort and below the threshold of pain has the benefit of aligning fibres and producing a stronger, healthier scar.11
+At about the 2 week mark, contracting the overlying stabilizing muscles in the position of maximum comfort and below the threshold of pain has the benefit of aligning fibers and producing a stronger, healthier scar.

 It also prevents muscle wasting and begins conditioning the tissue repair to stress or force in a safe and measured way, thereby helping to protect it against re-injury.

-As long as the injured tissue remains pain free, this strengthening program may be progressed first in the number a contractions applied and then with increasing movement, before increasing the loading force.
+As long as the injured tissue remains pain-free, this strengthening program may be progressed first in the number contractions applied and then with increasing movement, before increasing the loading force.

 The specific exercise techniques and protocols that work best are beyond the scope of this article because they differ for different injuries and circumstances.

-At Bodywise Health, we have found however that stretching as a treatment technique has most value if applied later in the treatment program, after the healing tissue is more resilient to force.
-At this point stretching can be important for remodelling the scar tissue into a flexible, strong repair as well as for restoring full bodily movement and function.
+At Bodywise Health, we have found however that stretching as a treatment technique has most value if applied later in the treatment program after the healing tissue is more resilient to force.
+At this point, stretching can be important for remodeling the scar tissue into a flexible, strong repair as well as for restoring full bodily movement and function.